An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Poisson regression

 \section{Poisson regression}

-\lb{sec:poisreg} Qualitatively different to the previous case is the situation when the empirical data to be explained is count data with an \emph{unknown} maximum.
-To model the respective data-generating process in dependence of a set of $k \in \mathbb{N}$ either metrically scaled or binary indicator independent variables, it is best practice to employ {\bf Poisson regression}.
-The implementation of corresponding MCMC simulations with JAGS in \R{} will be the topic of this section.
-Many practical applications of this technique to interesting research problems are outlined by Sivia and Skilling (2006)~\ct[Sec.~3.1]{sivski2006}, Albert (2009)~\ct[Sec.~11.4]{alb2009}, Gelman \emph{et al} (2014)~\ct[Sec.~16.4]{geletal2014}, Andreon and Weaver (2015)~\ct[Subsec.~6.1.2]{andwea2015}, or McElreath (2016)~\ct[Sec.~10.2.]{mce2016}.
+\lb{sec:poisreg} Qualitatively different to the previous case is the situation when the \textbf{quantitative--empirical data} to be explained is count data with an \textit{unknown} maximum.
+To model the respective data-generating process in dependence of a set of $k \in \mathbb{N}$ either metrically scaled or binary indicator independent variables, it is best practice to employ \textbf{Poisson regression}.
+The implementation of corresponding MCMC simulations with Stan in \R{} will be the topic of this section.
+We assume that the metrically scaled data available for~$\boldsymbol{X}$ has been standardised prior to analysis.
+Many practical applications of \textbf{Poisson regression} to interesting research problems are outlined by Sivia and Skilling (2006)~\ct[Sec.~3.1]{sivski2006}, Albert (2009)~\ct[Sec.~11.4]{alb2009}, Gelman \textit{et al} (2014)~\ct[Sec.~16.4]{geletal2014}, Andreon and Weaver (2015)~\ct[Subsec.~6.1.2]{andwea2015}, or McElreath (2020)~\ct[Sec.~11.2.]{mce2020a}.
 Krusch\-ke (2015)~\ct[Ch.~24]{kru2015} discusses a count data case with two nominally scaled independent variables, which amounts to the analysis of data from a contingency table.
 Methodologically, this case can be broadly likened to a frequentist $\chi^{2}$--test of independence.